How to Use the Sliding Scale

 Consider Paying on the HIGHER end if You:

-• are white, college-educated, cis-gendered, or otherwise advantaged in our current society
+• are white, college-educated, cis, or otherwise materially advantaged in our current society

 • can comfortably meet your basic needs